 Republicans elected to office with NRA money behind them fear being primaried in the next election, by another Republican candidate that the group stumps up millions to support instead, or they fear they could suffer the “wrath” of the group, Ross said.
 “Politicians don’t like to say no to people, and particularly to people who have done something for them,” she said.

-“If you give the Dems an inch, they are going to want two inches more.”
 The reason the NRA is so adamant about fighting absolutely every gun control law is their fear that even small concessions could lead to huge changes, explains one conservative activist who works with big-money Republican donors.
 “If you give the Dems an inch, they are going to want two inches more,” he said.
 Some conservatives “want to join the consensus” on common sense gun laws, he said, but “you know the left is just going to keep coming and coming.”

 Trump’s actions in the coming days may test the organization’s influence.
 He has pledged to cross the NRA on several issues, including raising the age for assault rifle purchases to 21 and strengthening background checks.
 After Trump’s Oval Office meeting with NRA representatives on March 3, White House press secretary Sarah Huckabee walked back some of Trump’s promises, saying he supports stronger background checks, but not universal ones, and suggesting age limits for gun purchases might be easier to pass on a state level than a federal one.